 In between the dark grey frame, the almost non-existent bezels, and the detailed stand, the Predator XB271HU is pretty much exactly what you’d expect a monitor from this lineup to look like – or what you’d expect virtually any pricey gaming monitor to look like.

-There’s an unmistakable air of quality around the XB271HU, and it definitely is a monitor that you’d want to proudly display on top of your desk.
+There’s an unmistakable air of quality around the XB271HU, and it is definitely a monitor that you’d want to display on top of your desk proudly.
 However, the red highlights on the stand, while very common among gaming products, do detract from the “premium” feel.
 Still, this is a highly subjective matter, as some gamers like these sorts of highlights while others don’t.

 But speaking of the stand, it’s not there just to look good – it is a sturdy, stable, and highly adjustable VESA stand that will leave no gamer wanting.
 It can be adjusted for height, tilt, swivel, and pivot, making the monitor as flexible as you’d possibly need.